thomasstrassmann/DaCapo-API/README.md

 Once the base of all apps was in place, more features were added towards the end of API development.
 These included among others:
-- Implementation of count method in bookmarks, followers and instruments to show the current state of the data.
+* Implementation of count method in bookmarks, followers and instruments to show the current state of the data.
-- The use of a search field for instruments.
+* The use of a search field for instruments.
-- The creation of filters in instruments and profiles (e.g. filter by instrument category or by popularity).
+* The creation of filters in instruments and profiles (e.g. filter by instrument category or by popularity).
-- Pagination.
+* Pagination.
-- Cosmetic changes like the DateTime format.
+* Cosmetic changes like the DateTime format.
-- The development of a compressed root url with useful hints (endpoints).
+* The development of a compressed root url with useful hints (endpoints).
+* The addition of the rating and wanted apps, which were added after the project was actually done, because these functionalites would be nice to have (and to guarantee custom models).

 Before deployment, however, the JSON web tokens and authentication still had to be set up.
 Besides installing the required dependencies (e.g. rest_framework.authtoken, dj_rest_auth, allauth etc.) the settings were adjusted to define the variable "REST_FRAMWORK" and the JWT variables.